Summary

 Give each pair one of the brown paper bags with an object inside.
 Instruct Partner 1 to describe what is in the bag to Partner 2 without revealing what the object is.
 Tell Partner 2 to draw the object on their sheet of paper while Partner 1 describes it.

 Tell Partner 1 to use descriptive words that appeal to the five senses when describing the object.
-Explain that they should describe how the object feels, what it smells like, and if it makes any sound, before looking in the bag and describing what it looks like.
+Explain that they should describe how the object feels, what it smells like, and whether it makes any sound, before looking in the bag and describing what it looks like.

 Tell Partner 2 to draw and ask clarifying questions as Partner 1 describes the object.
 Explain that once Partner 2 is finished drawing, both partners should examine the object and compare it to the drawing.